Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsection{Participants}

-We recruited 12 participants (6 males, 6 females, aged 21–32, M=25.5), all with prior creative writing experience.
-Most held Bachelor's or Master's degrees, with backgrounds spanning science, arts, design, or communication.
-Their creative practices included fiction writing, screenwriting, songwriting, advertising, research, and philosophy.
-Participants' creative writing experience ranged from under one year (n=5) to over seven years (n=1), with others reporting 1–3 years (n=2) or 4–7 years (n=3).

-All participants were familiar with large language models (e.g., ChatGPT, Gemini, Claude) and had used them for idea generation, editing, descriptive support, content expansion, worldbuilding, and style imitation.
-This diversity reflects our design goal of supporting not only expert writers but also a broader range of users.
-Each participant received \$40 USD compensation.
+As the system targets intermediate to expert participants who understand narrative structure and already use LLMs in their creative workflows, we recruited 12 participants (6 males, 6 females, aged 21–32, M=25.5), all with prior creative writing experience.
+Participants were also recruited through student organizations by sharing our study announcement in their group chats.
+All held Bachelor's degrees, with backgrounds spanning science, arts, design, or communication.
+Their creative practices included fiction writing, screenwriting, songwriting, advertising, and media production.
+Participants' creative writing experience ranged from under one year (n=5) to over seven years (n=1), with others reporting 1–3 years (n=3) or 4–7 years (n=3).
+All participants were familiar with LLMs (e.g., ChatGPT, Gemini, Claude) and had used them for idea generation, editing, descriptive support, content expansion, world-building, and style imitation.
+Among the 12 participants, 6 use LLMs daily, while the remaining 6 are evenly split across several times a week, occasionally, and rarely (2 in each).
+Each participant received a \$40 USD compensation after finishing the experiment.